 In Australia I could have found a job as an employee in some SEO, Digital Marketing agency, probably I would have earned much more money and now I would have my Australian citizenship (salaries in Australia are quite good by the way).
 But to do that I should have given up my freelance lifestyle, which I started understand I was enjoying it quite soon.

 So, assuming you already became a competent professional, I would say you might need patience (it took me 4 years to develop my network of online clients), courage (seriously, think about giving up a big contract and see if you really want to live this lifestyle instead) and passion (you really need to enjoy what you are doing, because sometimes the feeling is that you are wasting your time in some online activity; e.g.: no one will pay you to develop and promote your own website).
+To start any business, customers are essential.
+Using online advertising agencies such as Gladiator Law Marketing for example, could help you to increase your client base, whilst also assisting your digital platforms to grow.

 I actually tried to explore the digital nomad lifestyle a couple of times for shorter periods before taking the final decision to leave Australia for good: I passed a few months back home in Italy, working just for my online clients, and 7 weeks during my first trip to Thailand (didn’t work that much in those 7 weeks actually).